theopenlab/labkeeper/README.rst

    $ pip install ansible

-4. Create a `vault-password.txt` file with ansible vault password as content.
+4. Create a `vault-password.txt` file with ansible vault password as content under this project root directory.

 5. Create an `openlab.pem` file with SSH private key to access servers to deploy CI services, the key file should have right `600` permission, and the owner should be the user to run